Sanford Health Plan is the best health insurance company in South Dakota. Silver plans start at $482 per month before discounts.

 Best health insurance companies in South Dakota

-Wellmark is the best health insurance company in South Dakota.
+Sanford Health Plan has the best health insurance in South Dakota.

 Best-rated health insurance companies in South Dakota